 And what makes the Taj Mahal even more impressive is the ability to change color depending on the time of the day.

-Related post: Things to know before traveling in India
+Related post: Things to know before traveling to India

 2. The Great Wall of China, China

 Constructed over 2000 years ago with the initial intent of protecting China’s territory from its enemies, the great wall of China has become one of the major landmarks in Asia receiving over 10 million visitors every year.
 It’s actually the most visited attraction in China.

 The great wall of China covers an area of 21,196 kilometers (13,171 miles) long, making it the longest structure ever built by humans – now that’s an impressive structure that it’s even hard to see every inch of just one section in a day.

 The impressive views from standing at one of the many watchtowers make the various hikes to the wall worth it.

 The hikes present various difficulties but the end is rewarding as you get to appreciate this incredible Asian landmark which is also one of the New 7 wonders of the world.